PhD Scholarship Opportunity: Influence of sex and socioeconomic status on stroke diagnostics and treatment through Big Data analyses

 - Harness the power of communities, governments and markets to improve health

 Our innovative commercial enterprises help maximise our impact.
-Please visit What we do to read more about how we are addressing the world's biggest health problems.
+Please visit our website to read more about how we are addressing the world's biggest health problems.

 A scholarship is now available for a suitably qualified candidate, to undertake a 3.5 year PhD degree, based at The George Institute for Global Health and University of New South Wales.
 The scholarship stipend is $30,000 per year for 3.5 years and students will be supported to apply for competitive scholarship funding.